 I-35.
 The Identification of Photographic Print Processes - Advance Reading List

-Please read the following books, which provide background for the topics that we will explore in class.
+Please familiarize yourself with the following resources, which provide background for the topics that we will explore in class.
+These are not intended to be read cover-to-cover, but serve as excellent reference resources.

 Lavedrine, Bertrand.
 Photographs of the Past: Process and Preservation.
 Los Angeles: The Getty Conservation Institute, 2009.